dmfrancisco/react-icons/readme.md

 JSX supports multiline strings, so you can add line breaks to the `d` attribute safely.
 For an **IconButton** component [check out the source](https://github.com/dmfrancisco/react-icons/blob/master/components/icon-button-component.jsx).

+I found this useful in several situations, but it is not the right solution for every project.
+For example, if you have an isomorphic app with a list of 100 items, each one with the same icon, you probably don't want the same SVG code repeated 100 times in the HTML served.

 ### Icon Set

 [Browse a collection](https://dmfrancisco.github.io/react-icons) of optimized SVG icons created by the [Polymer Team](https://github.com/Polymer/core-icons).